-Over the last few decades the Ministry for the Environment (MfE) has been captured by politics; concentrating on making the policies of the government of the day look good.
-This phenomenon is happening at central and local government and is known as 'agency capture'.
+Over the past few decades this ministry has been captured by politics, concentrating on making the policies of the government of the day look good.
+This phenomenon is happening at central and local government and is known as "agency capture".

-Exemplifying how it manifests in the environmental arena, there is now a standard formulation initiated by Ministry for the Environment and used by most regional councils for making freshwater states and trends look better than what they really are.
+Exemplifying how it manifests in the environmental arena, there is now a standard formulation initiated by Ministry for the Environment (MfE) and used by most regional councils for making freshwater states and trends look better than what they really are.
+Below is an abbreviated example of how it works:

 Usually, the first trick is to make it look like there is considerably more water available than anyone could ever need or possibly pollute.
-This is done by presenting the total annual rainfall, and then revealing the comparatively small amount of that taken for irrigation and industry.
-The implication being that all the water not used is 'wasted'.
+This is done by presenting the total annual rainfall and then revealing the comparatively small amount of that taken for irrigation and industry.
+The implication being that all the water not used is "wasted".

-In reality there is no such thing as 'wasted water'.
-The natural full flows are what shape our river valleys, the morphology of the rivers and streams, and everything about them, including the life in them.
-The rivers and lakes have evolved together with their biology over millenniums with full natural flows.
+In reality there is no such thing as "wasted water".
+The natural full flows are what shaped the river valleys, the morphology of the rivers and streams, and everything about them, including the life in them.
+The rivers and lakes evolved together with their biology over millenniums with full natural flows.
 Every drop taken has an effect and the other unmentioned impact is that the water that is taken makes its way back into waterways in a much poorer state.

-The next 'trick' involves shifting the goalposts and claiming after applying less strict limits that there is no problem.
+The next trick involves shifting the goalposts and claiming after applying less strict limits that there is no problem.
 You simply set the limits for pollutants to match the most degraded waterways, and then you can write state-of-the-environment reports showing how most of the sites have acceptable levels of pollution.

-A great example of this goalpost shifting, ironically under the banner 'a fresh start for freshwater', is MfE's radical weakening of the limits for nitrogen in water (which in many parts of this country is the most significant freshwater pollutant).
+A great example of this goalpost shifting, ironically under the banner "A fresh start for freshwater", is MfE's radical weakening of the limits for nitrogen in water (which in many parts of New Zealand is the most significant freshwater pollutant).

-The long-accepted and scientifically robust Australasian (Anzecc, 2000) standard to protect freshwater ecosystems from algal blooms is less than half a milligram - 0.44 mg/l - of nitrate-nitrogen per litre of water.
+The long-accepted and scientifically robust Australasian (Anzecc, 2000) standard to protect freshwater ecosystems from algal blooms is less than half a milligram - 0.44 mg/l - of nitratenitrogen per litre of water.

-Under the new MfE regime, the allowable level has been set at 6.9 mg/l, or 15 times the Anzecc guidelines.
-The associated 'water quality bands' for nitrate are farcical.
-Sites with nitrate levels more than double the previous (Anzecc) limit score an 'A', while sites with more than four times the old limit score a 'B' and those with up to 15 times the limit score a 'C'.
+Under the new MfE regime, the allowable level has been set at 6.9 mg/l (15 times Anzecc guidelines).
+The associated "water quality bands" for nitrate are farcical; sites with nitrate levels more than double the previous (Anzecc) limit score an "A", while sites with more than four times the old limit score a "B" and those with up to 15 times the limit score a "C".

 A very similar process to this nitrogen example occurred with human health protection in freshwaters.
-The data shows that more than half of all monitored sites fail Health Ministry guideline levels.
-To get rid of this embarrassing statistic MfE shifted the minimum standard from 'contact recreation' to 'wadeable'.
-This sleight of hand combined with the nitrogen trick meant MfE could then write in its 'Environment Aotearoa 2015' report that most sites meet the standards for human health and nitrogen levels.
+The data show that more than half of all monitored sites fail Health Ministry guideline levels.
+To get rid of this embarrassing statistic MfE shifted the minimum standard from "contact recreation" to "wadeable".
+This sleight of hand combined with the nitrogen trick meant MfE could then write in its "Environment Aotearoa 2015" report that most sites meet the standards for human health and nitrogen levels.